ool3/python_reverse_dict/README.md

 * [`compute_avg_run_time.py`](https://github.com/raul23/python_reverse_dict/blob/master/compute_avg_run_time.py)
 <a id="compute_avg_run_time_description"></a>: it is the **main** script that will build the right `shell` command for
 computing the average run time of a dict-reversing method.
 It is run by providing it the right [options](#options) through the command-line.
-It will call either `run_python2_method.py` if the wanted method is Python2-based or `run_python3_method.py` if the method is Python3-based.
+It will execute either `run_python2_method.py` if the wanted method is Python2-based or `run_python3_method.py` if the method is Python3-based.
 It can be called with `python2` or `python3` through the command-line.
 * [`run_python2_method.py`](https://github.com/raul23/python_reverse_dict/blob/master/run_python2_method.py): gets